A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway

-The transfer of the agent to the new online environment on the days near the training envrionment, highlights its adaptability and capability to handle real-time scenarios and to effectively mitigate in-station crowdedness, thus reducing the associated risks of overcrowding in a heavily demanded station.
-Notably, the agent demonstrates a prudent approach to the utilization of backup rolling stock.
-Instead of exhausting the available resources right from the start, the agent strategically preserves the rolling stock and closely monitors the conditions during the long-term disruption.
-This approach ensures that the agent can make informed decisions based on real-time information and allocate resources optimally to manage the evolving situation.
 Overall, the agent's performance in the new online environment showcases its ability to adapt and effectively address challenges associated with heavy demand and potential overcrowding.
 By intelligently managing rolling stock and continuously monitoring conditions, the agent contributes to a smoother and more efficient operation during periods of disruption.